aFarkas/html5shiv/readme.md

 For the full story of HTML5 Shiv and all of the people involved in making it, read [The Story of the HTML5 Shiv](http://paulirish.com/2011/the-history-of-the-html5-shiv/).

+## Usage

+To use this script it must be included before the `<body>` element (i.e. in the `<head>`), It doesn't matter if it appears before or after the CSS - but for the sake of performance, it would make better sense to include the CSS first then this script.

 ## HTML5 Shiv API

-HTML5 Shiv works as a simple drop-in solution.
+HTML5 Shiv works as a simple drop-in solution as described above.
 In most cases there is no need to configure HTML5 Shiv or use methods provided by HTML5 Shiv.

 ### `html5.elements` option